-Adding kale and Maju Superfoods Spirulina powder to the pasta dough will add an energizing green boost to your delicious pasta, and the red sauce plus a little shaved parmesan makes this a truly festive meal packing a punch of vitamins and antioxidants.
+Adding kale and Maju's Spirulina Powder to the pasta dough will create an energizing, green boost to your delicious pasta, and the red sauce.
+Sprinkle a little shaved parmesan on top and this recipe makes a truly festive meal packed with vitamins and antioxidants.

 Prep time: 15mins